New England Swimming Holes You Can Drive To Without Hiking (2026)

 3. Screw Auger Falls (Grafton Notch) — Newry, Maine

 Route 26 inside Grafton Notch State Park.
-Park in the main lot, walk 90 seconds to the gorge rim.
-Stairs down to the water for swimmers.
-One of Maine's most photographed stops.
+Park in the main lot and walk about 90 seconds to the gorge rim.
+Stairs and uneven ledges make this easy to reach but not a simple accessibility stop.
 Open the Screw Auger Falls guide.

 4. Kent Falls — Kent, Connecticut